-The Great Wall was built to prevent the northern invaders to enter the great China’s lands, and to be honest it has served well through all these years.
+The Great Wall was built to prevent the northern invaders to enter great China’s lands, and to be honest, it has served well through all these years.

-A lot of different parts of the wall is now disappeared or ruined, but the remaining part still is one of the most amazing attractions of the world.
+A lot of different parts of the wall are now disappeared or ruined, but the remaining part still is one of the most amazing attractions in the world.
 Few of us never dreamed of visiting it.

 Stay tuned with us.

 Due to the more pleasant weather and of course the perfect view created by the colors of leaves, October and November are the best time to visit the Great Wall of China.
 If you can tolerate the difficulty of terribly cold weather, you will be rewarded with the brilliant scene of the snow on the wall, which is unbelievably wonderful.

 If we put the weather condition aside, one of the most important factors to consider when to go, is holidays.
 Try your best to avoid visiting during weekends as it gets so crowded that you cannot enjoy your visit.

 The famous Chinese New Year, which is being celebrated during February is exactly the month you should not plan your visit at all.
 It is that time of the year that the wall is visited by so many people and there is not even enough space to walk.